Italian minister delays goal of repaying commercial debts

 One sticking point had been a lack of agreement over the effect that certain reforms had on economic growth and over what time frame, he said, adding that until consensus was found over such technical issues it would be difficult to make progress.

-"It's clear that if we can't agree over how long a meter is then we are not going to get very far," Padoan said.
+"It's clear that if we can't agree over how long a metre is then we are not going to get very far," Padoan said.

 ($1 = 0.7331 Euros)